rayova/cdk-ecs-keycloak/API.md

 Name|Description
 ----|-----------
 [EnsureMysqlDatabaseExtension](#wheatstalk-cdk-ecs-keycloak-ensuremysqldatabaseextension)|Ensures a MySQL database exists by adding an init container.
-[KeycloakContainerExtension](#wheatstalk-cdk-ecs-keycloak-keycloakcontainerextension)|Adds a keycloak container to a task definition it.
+[KeycloakContainerExtension](#wheatstalk-cdk-ecs-keycloak-keycloakcontainerextension)|Adds a keycloak container to a task definition.
 [KeycloakEc2TaskDefinition](#wheatstalk-cdk-ecs-keycloak-keycloakec2taskdefinition)|The details of a Keycloak task definition running on EC2.
 [KeycloakFargateTaskDefinition](#wheatstalk-cdk-ecs-keycloak-keycloakfargatetaskdefinition)|The details of a Keycloak task definition running on Fargate.